D-u-s-t-i-n/Module18_Cryptocurrencies/README.md

 KMeans algorithm was used to predict K clusters and create new dataframe clustered_df.

 ## Visualizing Results
-3D Scatter plot shows the principal components are somewhat separated.
+3D Scatter plot shows the principal component clusters.
-Table and scatter plot shows several coins that are mined.
+Table and scatter plot shows several coins that are mined (majority skewed to left).
 Most mined was BitTorrent.